open-feature/spec/glossary.md

 ### Provider

 An SDK-compliant feature flag implementation that is abstracted by the Feature Flag API.
-Implementations may include popular Saas feature flag vendors, custom "in-house" feature flag infrastructure, or open-source implementations.
+Implementations may include Saas feature flag vendors, custom "in-house" feature flag infrastructure, or open-source implementations.

 ### Integration